deepraj88/Dilithium/README.md

-# Hardware Implementation
+# PQC Hardware Implementation

-### Publicationi
+### Publication

-If you use this software/methodology in your research, kindly cite our work.
+If you use this [software](https://csrc.nist.gov/CSRC/media/Events/Second-PQC-Standardization-Conference/documents/accepted-papers/soni-hardware-evaluation.pdf) or [methodology](https://eprint.iacr.org/2019/047.pdf) in your research, kindly cite our work.
 ```
 @misc{pqc2019,
     author = {Kanad Basu and Deepraj Soni and Mohammed Nabeel and Ramesh Karri},